carbon-language/carbon-lang/clang/README.txt

    timing AST building vs -parse-noop.

- * -parse-ast-print prints most expression and statements nodes, but some things are missing.
+ * -parse-ast-print prints most expression and statements nodes, but some minor things are missing.

 III.
 Current advantages over GCC:

  * Column numbers are fully tracked (no 256 col limit, no GCC-style pruning).
- * All diagnostics have column numbers, includes 'caret diagnostics', highlights regions of interesting code in diagnostics.
+ * All diagnostics have column numbers, includes 'caret diagnostics', and they highlight regions of interesting code (e.g. the LHS and RHS of a binop).
  * Full diagnostic customization by client (can format diagnostics however they like, e.g. in an IDE or refactoring tool) through DiagnosticClient interface.
  * Built as a framework, can be reused by multiple tools.
  * All languages supported linked into same library (no cc1,cc1obj, ...).
  * mmap's code in read-only, does not dirty the pages like GCC (mem footprint).
- * BSD License, can be linked into non-GPL projects.
+ * LLVM License, can be linked into non-GPL projects.
  * Full diagnostic control, per diagnostic.
+Diagnostics are identified by ID.
- * Faster than GCC at parsing, lexing, and preprocessing.
+ * Significantly faster than GCC at semantic analysis, parsing, preprocessing and lexing.
  * Defers exposing platform-specific stuff to as late as possible, tracks use of platform-specific features (e.g. #ifdef PPC) to allow 'portable bytecodes'.
  * The lexer doesn't rely on the "lexer hack": it has no notion of scope and does not categorize identifiers as types or variables -- this is up to the parser to decide.

-Future Features:
+Potential Future Features:

  * Fine grained diag control within the source (#pragma enable/disable warning).
- * Faster than GCC at AST generation [measure when complete].
  * Better token tracking within macros?
 (Token came from this line, which is a macro argument instantiated here, recursively instantiated here).
- * Fast #import!
+ * Fast #import with a module system.
  * Dependency tracking: change to header file doesn't recompile every function that texually depends on it: recompile only those functions that need it.